Becksteinlab/AdKGromacsTutorial/README.rst

 the following steps:

 1. Download tutorial files and set up working directories

    - Obtain structure 4AKE from PDB_
    - Generate a stripped PDB file containing only chain A and no crystal waters

 2. Solvate the protein system

    - Generate topology using default protonation states

    - Solvate in water in simulation cell (rhombic dodecahedron)

-   - Add NaCl ions to neutralize and obtain final physiological concentration of 100 mM
+   - Ionize system with NaCl to neutralize and obtain physiological concentration

 3. Perform energy minimization

 4. Perform position-restrained equilibration

 5. Run production MD in the NPT ensemble

 6. Visualize the trajectory

-   - Center the protein in the box (periodic boundary conditions)
+   - Center the protein in a box with primitive unitcell representation (periodic boundary conditions)

    - RMS-fit the protein in each snapshot to the first snapshot